irtlab/rtptools/README.md

 read `configure.local.example`, create `configure.local`,
 and run `./configure` again.

-The build system not use GNU autoconf.
+The build system does not use GNU autoconf.
 All modern operating systems are now reasonably close to POSIX and do not need arcane shell magic any longer.
 If your system does need such magic, consider upgrading to reasonably modern POSIX-compliant tools rather than asking for